 If you buy something through a link on this page, we may earn a small commission.
 How this works.

-Most of the time, the immune system protects the body from infection.
-However, some people have a weak immune system that may make them prone to frequent infections.
+The immune system protects the body from infection.
+A person with a weak immune system may be more prone to frequent infections.

-In this article, we look at the symptoms of a weak immune system and provide some steps that people can take to improve their chances of staying healthy.
+In this article, we look at the signs and symptoms of a weak immune system and offer some tips that can help a person stay healthy.

-The primary symptom of a weak immune system is susceptibility to infection.
+The primary symptom of a weakened immune system is susceptibility to infection.

-A person with a weak immune system is likely to get infections more frequently than most other people, and these illnesses might be more severe or harder to treat.
+A person with a weakened immune system is likely to get infections more frequently than most other people, and these illnesses might be more severe or harder to treat.

 These individuals may also find themselves dealing with an infection that a person with a stronger immune system would not get.

 Infections that people with a weak immune system often get include: